Museum on the Seam: Israeli military outpost

 The Baramki home was turned into an Israeli military outpost, called the "Tourjman Post" situated on the border or no man's land between Israel and Jordan overlooking the Mandelbaum Gate, which served as the only passage between the two parts of the divided city at the time.
 The finely wrought window arches were filled with concrete to form turrets.
 During the battles of the 1967 War, the house suffered hits from shells and bullets which left their marks on the building and are apparent to this day.

 At war's end, the Baramkis crossed over with their keys and title-deeds but were rebuffed.
 As was the case with the Turjmans, all efforts by Andoni and his son Gabi Baramki, longtime President of Birzeit University in the West Bank, to return to and repossess the family home through recourse in Israeli courts, failed.
 The reasons were various: it was claimed initially that the site was required for military security, then that it was in a hazardous state, in need of substantial repairs, and finally that it fell under Israeli laws in a united Jerusalem, and, despite their presence, the family were classified as absentee property owners.
-Gabi Baramki was allowed only one visit, in 1999. and Baramki regarded it as "stolen property".
+Gabi Baramki was allowed only one visit, in 1999/2000 and regards it as "stolen property".

 Military museum

-In the year 1981 the military outpost was renovated and renamed as the "Tourjman Post Museum" commemorating the reunification of the city.
+In 1981 the military outpost was renovated and renamed as the "Tourjman Post Museum" commemorating the reunification of the city.
 The museum mounted exhibits of the guns, mortars and other weapons used in its defense.

 Tolerance museum

-In the year 1999 the building underwent change and a new permanent exhibition, calling for tolerance and mutual understating between people in the region, was displayed.
+In 1999 the building underwent change and a new permanent exhibition, calling for tolerance and mutual understating between people in the region, was displayed.
 On the day of its dedication, it was opened ostensibly as a site for 'peace, tolerance,... dialogue, understanding and coexistence'.